Blog Post

 by Alcott Global on Supplify's Supply Chain Tech Map 2.0

-A silver laurel wreath with a star and the words `` technology excellence in cold chain ''.
+A silver laurel wreath with a star in the center and the words `` technology excellence in cold chain ''.

 Technology Excellence in Cold Chain